2023 Library Workshops - Registration is Required

 Posters should be readable by viewers standing five feet away.

 The message should be clear and understandable and not require an oral explanation.

 The display stand's surface area is 44 inches high and 66 inches wide, so your poster should fit inside this area.

-Include the title, authors and affiliations on the strip in letters that are at least 1 inch tall (72 points).
+Include the title, authors and affiliations in letters that are at least 1 inch tall (72 points).

 Initial Sketch: Plan your poster early.
 Focus your attention on a few key points.
 Try various styles of data presentation to achieve clarity and simplicity.
 Does the use of color help?
 What needs to be expressed in words?
 Suggest headlines and text topics.